PrinceTp/GitMail/README.md

 GitMail App

 GitMail App is built using Java, Spring Boot and Apache Cassandra.
-The goal of this series is to build a full web application that is scalable and highly available.
+It is a full web application that is scalable and highly available.
 The idea is to make use of GitHub ID of the logged in user to send and recieve mail/messages.

 Application Tier: Spring Boot